pravega/pravega/documentation/src/docs/controller-service.md

 ### Truncate Stream

-Truncate follows similar mechanism to update and has a temporary stream property for truncation that is used to supply input for `truncateStream()`.
+Truncate follows similar mechanism to update and has a temporary stream property for truncation that is used to supply input for truncate stream.
 Once truncate workflow identifies that it can proceed, it first sets the state to *Truncating*.
 Truncate workflow then looks at the requested StreamCut, and checks if it is greater than or equal to the existing truncation point, only then is it a valid input for truncation